Cold-Water Trichome Refinery

 That distinction matters.
 The numbers come from the Refinery running on real material — and they carry the weight of the physics, not the weight of a personal history.

-The Science Controlled dynamic flow.
-Natural separation.
+The Science Controlled separation dynamics and collection — one system, not a wash.
 Thermal precision at every scale.

 The physics of trichome separation are well-understood: trichomes separate from plant material when the mechanical bond is disrupted at the correct temperature and the surrounding medium allows them to move freely.
 What has never been engineered — until now — is the controlled environment that allows this to happen consistently, without the ratio drift and mechanical trauma of conventional processing.

-Abzu's Refinery engineers that environment.
-Controlled dynamic flow is calibrated, not approximated.
+Abzu Refinery engineers that environment.
+Controlled separation dynamics are calibrated, not approximated.
 The thermal range is held — not managed by operator attention or compensated with consumable inputs.
-The working tank maintains the conditions required for separation throughout the run, not just at the start of it.
+The separation chamber maintains the conditions required for separation throughout the run, not just at the start of it.

 The result is a process with a fixed input-output relationship: same conditions, same material, same output.
 That is what repeatability means in practice.
 It is what medical-grade production requires — and what no conventional approach to cold water processing has previously been able to provide.